guillermooo/sublime-undocs/source/reference/symbols.rst

    s/class\s+([A-Za-z_][A-Za-z0-9_]*.+?\)?)(\:|$)/$1/g;

-In this case, a captured symbol such as ``class FooBar(object)`` would show up instead as ``FooBar(object)`` in the symbol list.
+In this case, a captured symbol such as ``class FooBar(object)`` would show up as ``FooBar(object)`` in the symbol list.

-..
-TODO: local symbols vs project symbols in ST show different results.
-Not
-.. sure how it works.

-And this is our previous example, including transformations:
+Let's expand our previous example to include text transformations:

 .. code-block:: xml
    :emphasize-lines: 15,16